Co-operation Ireland: Programmes

+In 2025 Co-operation Ireland partnered with the Stelios Philanthropic Foundation to launch the inaugural North South Business Co-operation awards with a total prize fund of €500,000.
+The awards support entrepreneurs who are building commercial bridges between North and South helping to fuel job creation and deepen economic integration between communities.

+In July 2026 it was announced the awards would return for a second year with a ceremony taking place at Castle Leslie in October 2026.

 Fundraising

 Co-operation Ireland came to prominence through their annual Maracycle.
 Supporters continue to raise funds through sporting events such as the New York City Marathon and annual cycling challenge events, both in Ireland and overseas.
 To mark the organisation's 40th anniversary a cycle challenge from Boston to New York will take place in 2019.
 In addition gala dinners are held in London, Dublin and Belfast each year.